mguyard/SFDC-Task-Import/README.md

 - **TRAVEL**
 - **VACATION**

-Optionally, you can enhance event classification by including custiomer or opportunity information using the following formats:
+You also need to enhance event classification by including customer or opportunity information using the following formats:

 - **Customer Classification:** `CU::<CustomerName>::<SalesforceCustomerID>`
 - **Opportunity Classification:** `OP::<OpportunityName>::<SalesforceOpportunityID>`

+It's not needed for all subject-based.
+Please analyze your context.

 ### Create Categories